RebelPotato/doci.py/README.md

 * is simpler and better documented (in my opinion)
 * processes most languages, by virtue of being dumb
+* generates both markdown and HTML
 * has a customizable template that works on mobile out of the box

-Dok is written literately and generates its own documentation, so it should be quite easy to understand, modify and extend.
+Dok is written literately and generates its own documentation (you're reading it right now), so it should be quite easy to understand, modify and extend.

 ![Screenshot of Dok output](./assets/screenshot.png)